Health care Advocacy in Action

 Health and Human Services (HHS) Task Force

-The HHS Pain Management Best Practices Task Force Report recognized massage therapy as an important non-pharmacologic option within a multimodal approach to pain care, emphasizing its effectiveness for chronic and musculoskeletal pain and its role in reducing opioid use.
-This federal acknowledgment validates the role of massage therapists in healthcare and encourages greater integration of massage into pain-management strategies.
-It also strengthens AMTA’s advocacy efforts to expand access, increase research funding, and advance recognition of massage as an evidence-based healthcare service.
+The HHS Pain Management Best Practices Task Force Report recognized massage therapy as an effective, nonpharmacologic component of multimodal pain care—particularly for chronic and musculoskeletal pain—and noted its potential to reduce opioid use, reinforcing massage therapists’ role in health care and bolstering AMTA’s advocacy to expand access, increase research funding, and advance recognition of massage as an evidence-based health service.

 Establishing Standards of Practice